home books stage bio links events contact

 Stephen Burt, The New York Times Book Review

-“A first collection of unusual poise, The Hidden Mode is rich in rewards.
+“A first collection of unusual poise, The Hidden Model is rich in rewards.
 The poet’s emotional and visual acuity is striking.”

 Jane Satterfield, The Antioch Review